marcoromanelli-github/docs/software/virtual-env.md

    rm package.json package-lock.json
    ```

-Remember to keep your `package.json` if you want to reinstall your dependencies later.
+You can keep the `package.json` if you want to reinstall your dependencies later.

 # C and C++ Development Guide Using Home Directory